netreconlab/ParseCertificateAuthority/README.md

         installation.rootCertificate = rootCertificate
         try await installation.save()

-        // Notify the user their installation has been updated }
+        // Notify the user their object has been updated with the certificates }
 } catch {
     // Handle error